docsforadobe/ame-scripting-guide/reference/index.rst

 EncoderHostWrapperEvent
 -----------------------

-**Provides the following event types: onItemEncodingStarted, onEncodingItemProgressUpdate, onItemEncodeComplete.
-For multiple batch items in the queue we recommend to use this event to ensure that the event types will be received for all batch items.**
+**Provides the following event types for items in the batch queue: onItemEncodingStarted, onEncodingItemProgressUpdate, onItemEncodeComplete.
+For multiple batch items in the queue we recommend to use this event to ensure that the event types will be received for all batch items.
+It provides the following event type for the whole batch queue: onBatchEncoderStatusChanged.**

 .. _properties-4:

 Properties
 ~~~~~~~~~~

+-  ``batchEncoderStatus: string`` : Returns the status of the batch
+   encoder, when the event was sent.
+Can be called for
+   onBatchEncoderStatusChanged event, otherwise the status will be
+   invalid.
+The values are: invalid, paused, running, stopped, stopping
+   (available since 23.3).
+-  ``onBatchEncoderStatusChanged: constant string`` : Notify when
+   the batch encoder status has changed.
+Get the new status from the
+   batchEncoderStatus property. (available since 23.3)
 -  ``onEncodingItemProgressUpdate: constant string`` : Notify of the
-   batch item encoding progress (available since 23.1.).
+   batch item encoding progress (available since 23.1).
 -  ``onItemEncodeCompleted: constant string`` : Notify when the
    batch item has been encoded.
 -  ``onItemEncodingStarted: constant string`` : Notify when the
-   batch item encoding started (available since 23.1.).
+   batch item encoding started (available since 23.1).
 -  ``outputFilePath: string`` : Returns the path of the output file.
    Can be called for onItemEncodingStarted and onItemEncodeComplete
    events.